pyvista/pyvista/docs/tools/filters.rst

 =======

-.. automodule:: vtki.filters
+.. automodule:: vista.filters

 Dataset Filters
 ---------------

-The :class:`vtki.DataSetFilters` is inherited by :class:`vtki.Common` making all the the following filters available as callable methods directly from any ``vtki`` dataset.
+The :class:`vista.DataSetFilters` is inherited by :class:`vista.Common` making all the the following filters available as callable methods directly from any ``vista`` dataset.

 .. rubric:: Methods

-.. autoautosummary:: vtki.DataSetFilters
+.. autoautosummary:: vista.DataSetFilters
    :methods:

-.. autoclass:: vtki.DataSetFilters
+.. autoclass:: vista.DataSetFilters
    :members:
    :undoc-members: